felixphan9/Capstone-Project/README.md

 # Capstone-Project 📽️
 🏹 Objectives:

-− Research, develop, and build a program for detecting the target to be welded, and estimating the welding position.
+− Research, develop, and build a program for detecting the target to be soldered, and estimating the soldering position.

 − Study the design of a lead soldering delivery system for electronic component soldering operations.